CaidenGilbert/PixelArt/MilestoneSubmissions/Lab9/LabReport.md

 ## Communication Plan:

 Our primary mode of communication is through Slack.
 In case we cannot get to each other via Slack, we also have a text group chat.
+We will have a hard deadline for Monday at midnight.
+If you work on it after you need to update the group via Slack of what is being worked on and what will be completed.

 ## Meeting Plan:

-Meet every Friday with the TA.
-If a team member falls behind or has problems, they will give the other team members at minimum 2 days notice and the team will decide on a meeting date to help them.
+Meet every Friday with the TA and 15 minutes after the meeting with the TA for our group.
+If a team member falls behind or has problems, they will give the other team members at minimum 3 days notice and the team will decide on a meeting date to help them.

 ## Meeting Time: